Obsidian-TTRPG-Community/Starfinder-SRD-Markdown/Compendium/SF1E/Items/Creature Companions/Localized Water Elemental - Companions.md

 **Source**:: _Interstellar Species pg.
 82_
 Water elementals are common on Kalo-Mahoi, and the longer they remain on the Material Plane, the more they tend to adapt, taking on a semipermanent shape.
 While this diminishes some of the elemental’s resistances, it also drives them to imprint on and work with other creatures, such as kalos.

-## LOCALIZED WATER ELEMENTALLEVELS 1-11
+## LOCALIZED WATER ELEMENTAL
+level:: 1-11

 Small or Medium outsider (elemental, water)
 **Senses** darkvision 60 ft.